 There is no assurance that distributions will continue to be authorized and paid.
 We cannot assure our stockholders that we will have sufficient cash to pay distributions to our stockholders or that the amount of any such distributions will increase over time.
-In addition, the distribution and stockholder servicing fees payable with respect to Class T Shares and Class I Shares issued in the primary offering will reduce the amount of funds available for distribution with respect to all Class T Shares and Class I Shares, as applicable (including Class T Shares and Class I Shares issued pursuant to the distribution reinvestment plan).
-Further, because the distribution and stockholder servicing fees payable with respect to Class T Shares are higher than those payable with respect to Class I Shares, distributions with respect to Class T Shares will be lower than distributions with respect to Class I Shares.
+In addition, the distribution and stockholder servicing fees payable with respect to class T shares and class I shares issued in the primary offering will reduce the amount of funds available for distribution with respect to all class T shares and class I shares, as applicable (including class T shares and class I shares issued pursuant to the distribution reinvestment plan).
+Further, because the distribution and stockholder servicing fees payable with respect to class T shares are higher than those payable with respect to class I shares, distributions with respect to class T shares will be lower than distributions with respect to class I shares.
 Should we fail for any reason to distribute at least 90% of our REIT taxable income, we would not qualify for the favorable tax treatment accorded to REITs.

-The ability of our stockholders to have their shares redeemed is limited under our share redemption programs and may be more limited for holders of Class A Shares and Class T Shares than for holders of Class I Shares and Class J Shares.
+Our share redemption programs are currently suspended.
+If and when we lift the suspension of our share redemption programs, the ability of our stockholders to have their shares redeemed will continue to be limited under our share redemption programs and may be more limited for holders of class A shares and class T shares than for holders of class I shares and class J shares.
 If our stockholders are able to have their shares redeemed, it may be at a price that is less than the price our stockholders paid for the shares and the then-current market value of the shares.